dyerlab/AraptusDispersalBias/README.md

-# AraptusDispersalBias
+# Araptus Dispersal Bias & Habitat Suitability

-Collection of data for a manuscript on sex-biased dispersal in the Sonoran Desert bark beetle, Araptus attenuatus.
+Collection of data for a manuscript on sex-biased dispersal in the Sonoran Desert bark beetle, *Araptus attenuatus.*